akseidel/WpfaksDuctOMatic/README.md

 -  Run the program.
 (This is a windows application.)
 -  Enter the air flow CFM.
 -  Select the duct liner choice.
 Duct sizes are the outside sheet metal sizes.
 The duct's air stream area is reduced by the duct liner.
 Be sure to select an appropriate surface roughness.
 -  Select the surface roughness.
-The manual Ductulator does not account for surface roughness.
+Note, a manual Ductulator does not account for surface roughness.
 -  Select or enter the design PLPH factor (pressure loss inches per hundred feet of duct).
 Selecting the duct pressure class with the pulldown resets the PLPH value.
 -  Enter and indicate any velocity limit the design needs.
 -  Select the duct shape type rectangular or flat oval.